8 Car Insurance Myths You Need to Stop Believing Right Now

 Rental reimbursement coverage is inexpensive but an important part of comprehensive coverage that will minimize the inconvenience of an accident.

-Car insurance rates are based on a multitude of factors especially the type of vehicle, the rate of accidents, and the cost per claim.
+Car insurance rates are based on a multitude of factors such as the type of vehicle, the rate of accidents, and the cost per claim.
 It might seem logical that smaller cars would be less expensive to insure since they cost less, but that’s not necessarily true.

-Trucks can be cheaper to insure since the often have less damage in a similar collision to a small car, plus the liability costs are often less since there are fewer passengers, on average.
+Trucks can be cheaper to insure since the often have less damage in a similar collision to a small car, plus the liability costs are often lower since they carry fewer passengers.
 Don’t automatically assume that small cars are cheaper to insure.
 It’s best to get a quote first.

 Car insurance may seem like a hassle.
 But it doesn't have to be expensive.
 To find the best and cheapest rate for you, try Jerry.
 A licensed broker, Jerry does all the hard work of finding the cheapest quotes from the top name-brand insurance companies and buying new car insurance.
 Jerry will even help you cancel your old policy.